 With plans to retire in two years, Lee is hopeful about the future.
 He sees a lot of sailing and travel on the horizon.
 But what he looks forward to most is taking his grandkids on vacation, “showing them things that I’ve seen, and teaching them things I know how to do.”

-Change starts with one small step.
+Change begins with one small step.

 Every day, we join arms with Texans working to change their lifestyle for the better.
 Some are busy working moms struggling to make time for their health.
 Others are coping with injuries, loss of income, or other circumstances that prevent them from living the life they want to lead.
 Many have been diagnosed with a health condition like high blood pressure or pre-diabetes.
 Nearly all have tried many times before to change.